In CHF million

 |Dividends paid to equity holders of Swisscom Ltd||(1,140)||(1,140)||–|

-The operating free cash flow proxy declined year-on-year by CHF 183 million to CHF 1,626 million, owing largely to higher capital expenditure.
-Capital expenditure rose by CHF 34 million to CHF 2,438 million.
-This was driven by the expenditure of CHF 196 million for the mobile radio frequencies purchased by Swisscom Switzerland at auction in the first half of 2019.
-Excluding Swisscom’s purchase of mobile radio frequencies, the operating free cash flow proxy rose by CHF 13 million.
+Operating free cash flow proxy increased by CHF 177 million to CHF 1,498 million, mainly due to lower capital expenditure.
+In the previous year, capital expenditure included CHF 196 million for mobile radio frequencies in Switzerland.
+Excluding the expenditure for mobile radio frequencies, the operating free cash flow proxy decreased by CHF 19 million or 1.3%.